Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 Every doll Sybil Reddick made has a story to tell that is connected, in some way, with something from her life.
 They are expressions of something or someone who has made a lasting impressions on her mind; something that made an indelible impression on her, a mark strong enough to become part of her art.
 In addition to making the dolls, Sybil also designed, made, and styled all of the clothing, hats and accessories for her dolls."I have always had a desire to create," she said.
 "I learned to sew and make my own clothes at a young age.
 I made clothes for my daughters until they were old enough to buy their clothes."

-Sybil admitted to me that some of her creations might have been influenced, a bit, by the range of "skin colors" within her own African-American family.
-Sybil was my first cousin, and, as first cousins, her family was like my own family, with skin colors that span the color spectrum, from very, very dark brown, to a color so light it can only be called "pink" or "white."
+Sybil admitted to me that some of her creations might have been influenced, a bit, by the range of "skin colors" within her own Foundational Black American family (descendants of black people enslaved in America).
+Sybil was my first cousin, and, as first cousins, her family was like my own family, with skin colors that span the color spectrum, from very, very dark brown, to color so light it can only be called "pink" or "white."

 While she loved making dolls of all colors, most of the dolls Sybil made were black.
 "When I make white dolls," she said, "I usually stain the 'skin' with tea, to give it just a hint of color.
 But I mostly think of about the 'personality' I'm working to express through a doll.
 That's more important to me.
 I don't really think about color all that much when I'm making my dolls.
 I'm sure I probably think about color on a subconscious level, but it's not uppermost in my mind.
 I will tell you that, growing up, I endured quite a bit of teasing by other children over my own skin color.
 I was teased because I had very fair skin and freckles.
 I remember that, as a child, I nursed a lot of hurt and pain from being teased about that."